-All employees in the O&M unit who are members of the Union, tendering periodic dues at the execution of this agreement, and all employees who thereafter become members of the Union shall, as a condition of employment, pay dues to the Union for the duration of this MOU, and each year thereafter.
-For a period of thirty (30) days prior to January 1, 2009, and thirty (30) days prior to any January 1, thereafter, any employee in the aforementioned unit who is a member of the Union shall have the right to withdraw from the Union discontinuing dues payments and retain employment in the City.
-Said withdrawal shall be communicated by the employee in writing to the City.
-The provisions of this section shall be operative only to the extent that they are permissible under California law.
+All employees in the Operations and Maintenance O&M unit who are members of the Union, tendering periodic dues at the execution of this agreement, and all employees who thereafter become members of the Union shall, as a condition of employment, pay dues to the Union for the duration of this Memorandum of MOU Understanding, and each year thereafter.- For a period of thirty (30) days prior to January 1, 2009, and thirty (30) days prior to any January 1, thereafter, any employee in the aforementioned unit who is a member of the Union shall have the right to withdraw from the Union discontinuing dues payments and retain employment in the City., subject to provisions of Section 2.2.
+Agency Fee.-Said withdrawal shall be communicated by the employee in writing to the City.- The provisions of this section shall be operative only to the extent that they are permissible under California law.